nextcloud/bookmarks/README.md

 - 📰 Write down additional notes
 - 🔍 Built-in search integrated into Nextcloud's unified search
 - 👪 Share bookmarks with other users as well as publicly
-- ☠ Easily ind broken links
+- ☠ Easily find broken links
 - 📔 Archive bookmarked files
 - 📲 Access your bookmarks anywhere, via a built-in REST API
 - 💡 Keep track of changes in the activity stream